youmi-zym/youmi-zym.github.io/_pages/research.md

 # Bayesian Deep Learning

 Deep learning is great for achieving state-of-the-art results, however these models cannot understand what they don't know.
-Bayesian deep learning (BDL) is a very exciting framework for understanding our model's uncertainty.
+Bayesian deep learning (BDL) is a promising framework for understanding our model's uncertainty.
 [This paper](https://arxiv.org/pdf/1703.04977.pdf) is an introduction to Bayesian deep learning for computer vision.
 I have also found BDL useful for [localisation](http://arxiv.org/abs/1509.05909), [scene understanding](http://arxiv.org/abs/1511.02680) and [autonomous driving](https://www.ijcai.org/proceedings/2017/0661.pdf).